 Municipal child day-care fee (lasten päivähoitomaksu) is a service charge paid by families for municipal child day-care.
 The municipal child day-care is an alternative to the child home care and to the private child day-care.
-Before 2016 all families had a "subjective right" to full-time child day-care.
+Before 2016 all families have had a "subjective right" to full-time child day-care.
 Entitlement begins when the period of parental allowance ends.
 In some cases, e.g. if the child participates in pre-school education before starting the comprehensive school, the day-care may be arranged on a part-time basis.
 From 2016 there are new restrictions to the entitlement to child day-care: all children under school age (7 years) are entitled to max 20 hours of child day-care (early education) per week.
 Families still have a "subjective right" to full-time child day-care if both parents are working, they are full-time students or in case of other special circumstances.
-However, some of the municipalities do not intend to limit the subjective right to the municipal day-care.
-The municipal child day-care fee is based on the family income.
+However, some of the municipal child day-care fee is based on the family income.
 For low-income families the municipal child day-care is free of charge.